Community water fluoridation

 In April 2016, government health ministers proposed legislation that, if passed, would instead give this authority to district health boards.

-It is anticipated that a Bill will be developed for initial consideration by Parliament by the end of 2016.
-If passed before the end of the Parliamentary term in 2017 it is likely that legislation would come into force from mid-2018.
+If passed before the end of the Parliamentary term in 2017 it is likely that legislation will come into force from mid-2018.

 Does Nelson Marlborough Health support fluoridation?